Urbanism Next

 Barriers

-Microtransit is not always equitable in how services are provided.
-Whereas public transit operates under a public mandate, microtransit operators are primarily private, for-profit enterprises.
-As a result, while a public transit authority can justify operating certain routes at a loss in order to serve the public interest, microtransit operators typically cannot.
+Private microtransit is not always equitable in how services are provided.
+Whereas public transit operates under a public mandate, private microtransit operators are primarily private, for-profit enterprises.
+As a result, while a public transit authority can justify operating certain routes at a loss in order to serve the public interest, private microtransit operators typically cannot.
 This can have significant equity implications if, for example, a microtransit service replaces low-usage public transit routes and then decides to suspend service, leaving riders dependent on transit stranded.
-Similarly, while public transit typically keeps fare prices low, often well below the price point necessary to break even, microtransit pricing can be much higher, especially if affluent riders are the target demographic.
+Similarly, while public transit typically keeps fare prices low, often well below the price point necessary to break even, private microtransit pricing can be much higher, especially if affluent riders are the target demographic.

 Key players

 Tech giants and other large corporations represent the largest internal microtransit operators.
 Companies such as Google and Apple have operated microtransit services for their employees for several years now, with Google’s service in particular having been in operation since 2007.
-Tesla, Amazon, Facebook, and Ford also have their own internal microtransit services.
+Tesla, Amazon, Facebook, and Ford also have also operated their own internal microtransit services.
 In contrast to public-oriented microtransit, these company services do not necessarily need to be financially self-sufficient.

 Use case examples